 - Valve group for air flow control between 12” to 23”.

 The heel compensation moment is achieved by transferring ballast water or other fluids between the heeling tank pairs using reversible propeller, centrifugal or screw pumps.
 Hoppe’s reversible axial propeller pumps are an in-house design especially suitable for bidirectional water shift as required for Heel Control systems.
-Three different pump sizes are available for vertical and horizontal installation as well as exproof execution.
+Three different pump sizes are available for vertical and horizontal installation as well as exproof solution.
 The pump performance is selected for each individual application by varying the gear set and motor type.
 Flow rates of up to 2,500 m³/h per unit can be provided.

 The closed system consists of one or more ballast water tank pairs which are connected with air-pipes on the top and water pipes close to the bottom.
 The compressed air from the blower unit(s) is used to shift the water between the tank pairs to generate the compensating moment.
 The direction of the air-flow is controlled by a valve group to the tank and back to the atmosphere via a silencer.
 The system has extremely short response times in combination with high compensation rates.
 Blower Heel Control systems can be combined with U-Tank Roll Damping Systems and Ice-Heeling operational modes can be provided as additional option.